 Is quality of care better in a private general practice better than a bulk-billing practice?
 This cannot and should not be stated.
 However, the bulk billing business model strongly points towards shorter consultations.
 There is a lot of evidence from The UK that longer GP consultations does increase quality and improve patient satisfaction.

 All Consultations at South East Medical are privately billed.

 Which GP should I see?

 You can source doctors with specific postgraduate specialist training qualifications from the respective college websites.
-For example, Skin Cancer College Australia provides a searchable list of doctors who hold the College’s postgraduate skin cancer qualifications.
 You can go from word of mouth, or look at the practice or doctor’s online profiles.
 Australian registered Doctors are not allowed to make false promises and must always put their patient’s interests first.